Cathy Newman

-Catherine Elizabeth Newman (born 14 July 1974) is an English journalist, and presenter of Channel 4 News.
+Catherine Elizabeth Newman (born 14 July 1974) is an English journalist, and presenter.
+Since April 2026, she has presented a Sky News evening politics show.
+She also presents a programme once a week on Times Radio.
 She began her career as a newspaper journalist, and had spells at Media Week, The Independent, the Financial Times and The Washington Post.
-She has worked on Channel 4 News since 2006, initially as a correspondent and, since 2011, as a presenter.
-Newman also presents a programme on Times Radio.
+She worked for Channel 4 News from 2006 to 2026, initially as a correspondent and from 2011, as a presenter.

 In 2018, she released Bloody Brilliant Women: The Pioneers, Revolutionaries and Geniuses Your History Teacher Forgot to Mention, a book detailing the lives of women in Britain in the 20th and 21st centuries.
 In 2020, she released It Takes Two: A History of the Couples Who Dared to be Different, a book about how great pairs, from rivals to romantic couples, have made history.

 Early life and education

-Born in Guildford, Surrey, Newman is the youngest daughter of David Newman and Julia Worsdall, both chemistry teachers, and has one older sister.
+Born in Guildford, Surrey, Newman is the younger daughter of David Newman and Julia Worsdall, both chemistry teachers, and has one older sister.
 She attended a fee-paying girls school in Guildford until the age of 16, when she joined Charterhouse, where her father taught, as one of a few girls admitted to the school's sixth form.
 She has said that she stayed silent for years about the sexual harassment and other humiliation she experienced from fellow pupils.
 She was on the path to a career as a violinist or in the legal profession before changing her plans as a result of seeing BBC journalist Kate Adie on television.
 Newman read English at Lady Margaret Hall, Oxford, where she graduated with first-class honours.